jed709/jed709.github.io/index.md

 library(tidybayes)
 ```

-For this tutorial, I will assume that readers have some baseline knowledge of Bayesian reasoning and statistics.
-This guide is intended to be practical and to show you that you, too, can estimate parameters using Bayesian methods.
+For this tutorial, I will assume that readers have some baseline knowledge of (1) Bayesian reasoning and statistics and (2) linear regression.
+This guide is intended to be practical and to show you that you - yes, you - can estimate parameters using Bayesian methods.
 I will briefly cover theoretical concepts where necessary, but my approach throughout this guide will be largely hands-on.

 With that out of the way, let's get started.